-A Pass grade means that the Apprentice will have fully satisfied the requirements to achieve Technician status with the Institution of Civil Engineers (EngTech MICE).
-The Technician Professional Review process for EngTech MICE is included in the end-point assessment process for this Apprenticeship and will lead to the designatory letters EngTech MICE and the status of Engineering Technician.
+A Pass grade means that the Apprentice have have met the standards required to achieve Technician status with the Chartered Institution of Building Services Engineers (EngTech LCIBSE).
+On completion of the End-point assessment process for this Apprenticeship is eligible to apply for the designatory letters EngTech LCIBSE and the status of Engineering Technician.

-If the employer has chosen a PEI as the assessment organisation, apprentices are recommended to keep a diary of further learning activities that they undertake outside their apprenticeship as they may be required to produce a portfolio of CPD to submit to the PEI to enable registration as EngTech MICE.
+If the employer has chosen a PEI as the assessment organisation, apprentices are recommended to keep a diary of further learning activities that they undertake outside their apprenticeship as they may be required to produce a portfolio of CPD to submit to the PEI to enable registration as EngTech MCIBSE.